DaDevFox/KC_ModFramework/ReskinGuide.md

 	keepSkin.keepUpgrade3 = upgrade2;
 	keepSkin.keepUpgrade4 = upgrade3;
 ```

+This BuildingSkin will be a container for the data regarding this skin for the keep, we can do more on the same building if we wish in teh future, or more on other buildings.

 If fields are left `null`, they won't be reskinned, in this case we don't have a skin for the banners, so they will be left alone.